Storing and Caring for LBD Jewellery

-The durability of a rhodium-plated piece is further enhanced by its corrosion-free state, so will not tarnish over time like sterling silver.
-You won’t have to worry about tarnishing or discolouration from exposure to toxic gases, water and hard surfaces or worry about any skin reactions if you are sensitive to sterling silver.
+The durability of a rhodium-plated piece is further enhanced by its tarnish free state, You won’t have to worry about tarnishing or discolouration from exposure to toxic gases.

 Please note though that Rhodium plating, although more glossy, luxurious and durable than sterling silver, has a slightly darker colour than polished sterling silver.
 You will notice this in the related images displayed.